aaronpkelly/aaronpkelly.github.io/posts/Running GUI apps in a container.md

 ## Chrome

-It is possible to run Chrome in a container!
+Is it possible to run Chrome in a container?
+Yes it is!

-My original inspiration comes from Jess's blog here: https://blog.jessfraz.com/post/docker-containers-on-the-desktop/
+My original inspiration comes from Jess's blog here: (https://blog.jessfraz.com/post/docker-containers-on-the-desktop/)[https://blog.jessfraz.com/post/docker-containers-on-the-desktop/].

-Which uses to a Dockerfile here: https://github.com/jessfraz/dockerfiles/blob/master/chrome/stable/Dockerfile
+It uses this (Dockerfile)[https://github.com/jessfraz/dockerfiles/blob/master/chrome/stable/Dockerfile].

-Here's the command that I personally run, it's very much a bare-bones command when give me just a basic browser:
+Personally, I have slimmed down the suggested docker run command to something that just gives me just a basic browser:

 ```
 docker run \